polyswarmer/documentation/_i18n/en-US/_docs/joining-the-market.md

 The PolySwarm marketplace is made up of a patchwork of Communities.
 Communities are groups of individuals and corporations that share a particular malware interest or mutually agree to maintain the confidentiality of artifacts exchanged within the Community.

-PolySwarm's first Community, Origin, is a public Community accessible to everyone - it's where you'll want to get started.
+PolySwarm's first Community, Epoch, is a public Community accessible to everyone - it's where you'll want to get started.
-Origin acts as a sort of "proving ground" for security experts to build a reputation for their engine.
+Epoch acts as a sort of "proving ground" for security experts to build a reputation for their engine.
 Once security experts build a reputation, they may want to engage in additional Communities.
 As more communities come online, they'll appear in PolySwarm Portal: <button disabled>Browse Communities → (coming soon!)</button>

-For now, let's proceed under the assumption that we only want to join the Origin community.
+For now, let's proceed under the assumption that we only want to join the Epoch community.

 <div class="m-flag">
   <p>